Skip to content

 UniApp SDK and Native SDK Mixed Usage

-• When adding the GCUniPlugin dependency library as described above, the Native SDK has already been added to the host project, so you can directly call Native SDK methods.
+• When performing the above operation to add the GCUniPlugin dependency library, the Native SDK has already been added to the host project, so you can directly call the Native SDK methods.

 • SDK Initialization

-When using mixed mode, only the host App needs to initialize the Native SDK.
-The uni mini program does not need to perform additional initialization configuration and can directly call the methods provided by the UniApp SDK.
+When using mixed mode, only initialize the Native SDK in the host App.
+There is no need to perform initialization configuration in the uni mini program.
+You can directly call the methods provided by the UniApp SDK.

 • Additional Configuration for Android Integration:

-Configure the Gradle Plugin ft-plugin to collect App launch events and network request data, as well as Android Native related events (page jumps, click events, Native network requests, WebView data).
+Configure the Gradle Plugin ft-plugin to collect App launch events, network request data, and Android Native related events (page jumps, click events, Native network requests, WebView data).

-• Distinguish between uni mini program and Native collected data:
+• Distinguish uni mini program and Native collected data:

 Supported in SDK 0.2.4 and above